paper-skyline/ftnt_sdwan/ADVPN_7_2/SD-WAN with ADVPN Hub-Spoke.md

     set router-id <ipv4> # Best practice to set this; by default will take the highest loopback address if not defined set ibgp-multipath enable
     set additional-path enable
-    set additional-path-select 4 # This depends on the max number of tunnels between spoke and hub set graceful-restart enable
+    set additional-path-select 4 # This depends on the max number of tunnels between spoke and hub and _is not_ the same as bgp max-paths (where typically limited to max 6 paths) set graceful-restart enable
     config neighbor-group # For greater routing control, you could split the tunnels into two (or more) different neighbor-groups edit "spoke-advpn"
             set link-down-failover enable
             set capability-graceful-restart enable
-            [set next-hop-self enable] # Not sure that this is really required set additional-path both
+            set next-hop-self enable # If the hub is also going to peer with eBGP neighbors, this is required. set keep-alive-timer 1 # This is the minimum that can be set for BGP.
+Default is 60sec. set holdtime-timer 3 # This is 3x the keep-alive and is the minimum for BGP.
+Default is 180sec. set additional-path both
             set adv-additional-path 4 # This depends on the max number of tunnels between spoke and hub set soft-reconfiguration enable